Skip to content

 States, not just Mexico, but everywhere, have a legal and ethical obligation to act with due diligence in cases of violence against children.
 This means preventing abuse, investigating reports, and prosecuting perpetrators quickly and effectively.
 It also means recognizing the emotional and developmental harm that judicial delays cause.
 Because when justice is too slow, it becomes another form of violence.

-As Pope Francis wisely said, "nothing is worth more than a child's life."
-And yet, every day that passes without resolution in cases like this one is a practical denial of that truth.
+And yet, every day that passes without resolution in cases like this one is a practical denial of a child's right to safety and justice.
 If we want judicial systems to be places of protection and not abandonment, we must prioritize children, not just in words but in law, policy, and action.

 Daniela Torres, lawyer defending the rights of children and adolescents, is a Public Voices Fellow on Prevention of Child Sexual Abuse with The OpEd Project.